davelascoc/pollinators-quito/README.md

 <img src="Images/iNat Project Background.png" width="80%">

-# Pollination Ecology in Quito, Ecuador
+# Using Citizen Science to Study Pollination Ecology in Quito, Ecuador
 [![bioRxiv](https://img.shields.io/badge/bioRxiv-10.64898%2F2026.05.21.726748v1-darkred)](https://www.biorxiv.org/content/10.64898/2026.05.21.726748v1)
 [![Zenodo](https://img.shields.io/badge/Zenodo-10.5281/zenodo.20331044-darkblue)](https://doi.org/10.5281/zenodo.20331044)
 ![License](https://img.shields.io/badge/License-CC--BY--4.0-blue)

 ![Status](https://img.shields.io/badge/Journal_of_Urban_Ecology-Under_Review-orange)

 This repository contains data and code related to research on plant–pollinator communities.
-This project was led by Daniel Velasco, a USFQ alumnus and research associate at the Tropical Biodiversity Institute (IBIOTROP), Universidad San Francisco de Quito (USFQ).

 Our work describes the structure of plant–pollinator communities in the Quito Valley, and our first publication focuses on hymenopteran insects, specifically bees and wasps.
 The manuscript is currently under consideration at the Journal of Urban Ecology.

 - A brief guide to the code used in this research can be found <a href="https://davelascoc.github.io/pollinators-quito/Code/Pollinators_2026.html">here</a>.
 - You can explore all citizen science records in our <a href="https://www.inaturalist.org/projects/polinizacion-quito">iNaturalist project</a>.